JackSzwergold/Cheat-Sheets/content/macOS - MAMP - MySQL 5.7 Upgrade.md

 	sudo rm -rf /Applications/MAMP/db/mysql56

 With all that done you should all be set to cleanly use MySQL 5.7 under MAMP 4.4.1.

-***

-*macOS - MAMP - MySQL 5.7 Upgrade (c) by Jack Szwergold; written on April 26, 2018.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*